-When a upgrade is announced, my next stop is Mark on WordPress, where Mark Jaquith usually puts in effort to figure out the changed files and create some very useful files to help you identify the changes and upgrade wordpress faster.
-Of course it is unofficial wordpress stuff.
+When an upgrade is announced, my next stop is Mark on WordPress, where Mark Jaquith usually puts in the effort to figure out the changed files and create some very useful files to help you identify the changes and upgrade WordPress faster.
+Of course, it is unofficial wordpress stuff.

 These are the 3 files you will usually find –

 - Changed Files List with a list of all the files that have changed since the last (2.1.2) release.